-- The Citi Custom Cash℠ Card launched last week, and it gives cardholders 5% cash back on their top spending category each billing cycle (for up to $500 in purchases).
+- The Citi Custom Cash℠ Card gives cardholders 5% cash back on their top spending category each billing cycle (for up to $500 in purchases).
 After that, and on other buys, cardholders earn 1% cash back.
 The eligible categories include gas stations, restaurants, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs and live entertainment.

 - The Costco Anywhere Visa® Card by Citi pays 4% cash back on eligible gas purchases (again, made anywhere, not just at the warehouse club) for up to $7,000 per year.
 After that, cardholders earn 1% cash back.
 Restaurant and eligible travel purchases earn 3%, Costco purchases come in at 2% and everything else gets 1% cash back.

-- The PenFed Platinum Rewards Visa Signature® Card delivers 5X points on gas purchases at the pump and electric vehicle charging stations, 3X points on supermarket purchases, restaurants/dining, and cable, satellite and other pay television/radio/streaming services, and 1X point on all other purchases.
+- The Platinum Rewards Visa Signature® Card delivers 5X points on gas purchases at the pump and electric vehicle charging stations, 3X points on supermarket purchases (including most Target and Walmart locations), restaurants/dining, TV, radio, cable, streaming services, and 1X point on all other purchases.
 Note that eligible gas purchases must be paid at the pump, so you can’t extend your rewards with a workaround like buying snacks and gift cards in the gas station’s convenience store (which some people like to do with other cards).

 So, which one is best?